 In addition to employment and severance protection agreements and plans, companies should review the status of their stock-based compensation plans for change in control provisions.
-Plans often contain provisions for acceleration of stock options, lapse of restrictions on restricted stock and deemed achievement of performance goals on performance stock awards upon a change in control or upon a severance-qualifying termination Stock plans also often provide an extended post-termination thereafter. exercise period for stock options and SARs upon terminations of employment following a change in control (e.g., the lesser of three years or the remainder of the original term).
-Since these provisions may result in parachute payments, plan amendments should be considered and implemented in the context of an overall review of change in control employment protections, and the associated costs should be analyzed in While ISS encourages double-trigger change in control that context. vesting (which is a factor in the ISS EPSC as described in Chapter VII of this Guide), single-trigger vesting provisions in an equity plan will not automatically result in a negative recommendation for the equity plan, although equity plans that include both single trigger vesting and a liberal change in control definition "are likely to receive a negative recommendation."
-Note also that on March 3, 2015, ISS issued updated "Frequently Asked Questions" ("FAQs"), which include, for the first time, an FAQ clarifying that an equity plan will be considered to provide for single-trigger vesting of performance-vesting awards unless (a) at the time of a change in control, the performance is measured as of such date, and (b) the award is prorated through such date.
-This FAQ has been further refined as of November 20, 2015 to provide that full credit under the EPSC will only be given if, in a change in control where awards are not assumed, (x) time-vested awards fully vest and (y) performance-based awards only vest based on actual performance as of the change in control and/or on a pro-rata basis for time elapsed during the relevant performance period.
+Plans often contain provisions for acceleration of stock options, lapse of restrictions on restricted stock and deemed achievement of performance goals on performance stock awards upon a change in control or upon a severance-qualifying termination thereafter.
+Stock plans also often provide an extended post-termination exercise period for stock options and SARs upon terminations of employment following a change in control (e.g., the lesser of three years or the remainder of the original term).
+Since these provisions may result in parachute payments, plan amendments should be considered and implemented in the context of an overall review of change in control employment protections, and the associated costs should be analyzed in that context.
+While ISS encourages double-trigger change in control vesting (which is a factor in the ISS EPSC as described in Chapter VII of this Guide), single-trigger vesting provisions in an equity plan will not automatically result in a negative recommendation for the equity plan, although equity plans that include both single-trigger vesting and a liberal change in control definition "are likely to receive a negative recommendation."

+In 2015, ISS issued updated "Frequently Asked Questions" ("FAQs"), which require that full credit under the EPSC will only be given if, in a change in control where awards are not assumed, (x) time-vested awards fully vest and (y) performance-based awards only vest based on actual performance as of the change in control and/or on a pro rata basis for time elapsed during the relevant performance period.
 If awards are assumed by the acquirer in the change in control, they should not single-trigger vest under EPSC standards.
+On December 16, 2016, ISS expanded on how ISS views equity vesting provisions when making recommendations in connection with a "say-ongolden parachute" vote to enumerate its positions: (1) maintaining existing criteria is a "good practice"; (2) pro rata vesting based on actual goal achievement for performance awards and/or based on partial completion of the vesting period is a "best practice"; (3) acceleration of awards granted shortly before a change in control is viewed as a greater windfall; and (4) auto-acceleration concerns are greater when awards make up the majority of named executive officers' golden parachutes, or where accelerated awards granted in the cycle before the change in control are larger than in prior cycles.